Can kale really help erections? What the science actually says

 The primary chemical mediator of an erection is nitric oxide (NO).
 Upon sexual stimulation, nerve terminals in the penis release NO, which diffuses into the smooth muscle cells.
 This triggers a chemical reaction that relaxes the muscle, allowing arterial blood to rush into the spongy tissue of the penis (corpus cavernosum).[4]

 This is where dietary nitrates become crucial.
 Leafy green vegetables like arugula, spinach, and kale are rich in inorganic nitrates.
 When you chew these foods, bacteria in your mouth convert nitrates into nitrites, which the body then converts into nitric oxide.
-This is why “kale for erections” is a legitimate search term; it provides the raw material your body needs to trigger the hydraulic lift.
+This is why “kale for erections” is a legitimate search term.
+It provides raw material your body can use to support the nitric oxide pathway.

 Vascular patency and blood flow

 For an erection to be firm, the arteries supplying the penis must dilate (widen) significantly.
-However, a diet high in trans fats and refined sugars promotes atherosclerosis—the hardening and narrowing of arteries due to plaque buildup.[5]
-Because the penile arteries are much smaller (1–2 mm in diameter) than the coronary arteries (3–4 mm), they are often the first to be blocked by plaque.
+However, a diet high in trans fats and refined sugars promotes atherosclerosis, the hardening and narrowing of arteries due to plaque buildup.[5]
+Because the penile arteries are much smaller (1 to 2 mm in diameter) than the coronary arteries (3 to 4 mm), they are often the first to be affected by reduced blood flow.

 Foods rich in flavonoids, such as blueberries, citrus fruits, and red wine, help maintain vascular patency.
 Flavonoids are plant compounds with antioxidant properties that reduce arterial stiffness.
 A study in the American Journal of Clinical Nutrition linked higher fruit intake specifically to a 14 percent reduction in ED risk.[6]